 A lot of people see a cat with their tail straight up and immediately think the cat is mad or scared.
 In reality, it is probably the opposite.
-A cat with this tail in an upright position signifies confident and happiness.
+An upright tail signals that a cat is happy and confident.

 One perfect example is my kitten, Wobbles.
 She is a complete daddy’s girl.
 And she can be sitting in the living room relaxing and normal.
 But when my fiancé starts walking towards her, her position changes.
-She stands up and walks towards him and her tail immediately goes from relaxed to straight up.
+She stands up and walks towards him and and holds her tail completely straight.

 2. The Tail Straight Up with a curve at the top

 The second tail language that occurs is similar to the first one.
 The biggest difference is what happens at the very top of the tail.
 If the cat’s tail curves at the top similar to the shape of a question more, you again have a very happy cat.
-The difference between the first and second language is the second language is usually a more playful tail.
+The difference between the first and second language is the second language is usually a more playful tail while also showing affection.